 Is there any reason not to ask to be sentenced under the First Time Offenders Act?

 There is a potential risk, or downside, associated with First Time Offenders treatment.
 If you fail to complete all terms of your sentence or commit a new crime, the judge can revoke your First Time Offender status, and you are convicted automatically.
-Also, the judge can re-sentence you to serve the maximum amount of time in prison without any credit for any time you may have served on probation.
-For example, if you were sentenced to serve five years on probation under the First Time Offender Act, and you successfully completed four years and 364 days of probation but committed a new crime on the last day of your probation, the judge could re-sentence you to serve the maximum amount of time in prison (and other maximum punishment, such as a fine, etc.) allowable for the original crime without any credit for the four years and 364 days you had already served on probation.
+Also, the judge can re-sentence you.
+For example, if you were sentenced to serve five years on probation under the First Time Offender Act, and you successfully completed four years and 364 days of probation but committed a new crime on the last day of your probation, the judge could re-sentence you.

 What happens to my criminal history record after I successfully complete my sentence under the First Time Offenders Act?

 Typically, the probation officer will ask the judge to issue an Order of Discharge.
 The judge will issue the Order, and it will be filed in the Clerk’s office.
 When you receive a copy, be sure to keep it in a safe place.
 The Clerk will enter the Order of Discharge on your official Georgia criminal history record, and the record of the case will be sealed from your GCIC criminal history record for most, but not all, employers.

 Do I need to do anything else?

 Yes.
 Go to any police department or Sheriff’s office in Georgia, and obtain a copy of your GCIC criminal history record to make sure the First Time Offenders case no longer appears on your record.
 But, remember, law enforcement, judges, prosecutors, and certain employers will always be able to see the charge.

 Can an employer refuse to hire me because I was sentenced under the First Time Offenders Act?